 DESCRIPTION

 "This is a control variable.
 It is written by an external management entity or the SME.
-Changes take effect as soon as practical in the implementation.
-This attribute, when true, indicates the capability to support EDP robust individually addressed Management frame is enabled.
+Changes take effect for the next MLME-START.request primitive or MLME-JOIN.request primitive.(#742) This attribute, when true, indicates the capability to support EDP robust individually addressed Management frame is enabled.
 The capability is disabled otherwise."

 DEFVAL { false }